Animal Behavior, Ecology, and Conservation

-Students can explore various careers through internships, travel with faculty to observe animals in their natural habitats, and engage in research projects mentored by faculty.
+Students can explore various careers through internships, traveling with faculty to observe animals in their natural habitats, and engaging in research projects mentored by faculty.

 Faculty in the Animal Behavior, Ecology, and Conservation Department are accomplished scholars in their respective fields.
 They regularly publish their findings in peer-reviewed academic journals, present at national and international conferences, and apply for and receive grants.